okbreathe/jquery_plugins/okCycle/README.md

 ## Notes

 * Has been tested on jQuery 1.6.2 and higher

 * Although okCycle implements an autoplaying feature, it does not by default pause on hover.
 This is easy to implement and therefore not included by default.

-          // Just add the behavior for the hover event inside the 'afterSetup' callback
+Instead, just add the behavior for the hover event inside the 'afterSetup' callback

-          // Note that you shouldn't call pause/play directly as our reference to the slideshow as 'this'
+          // Note that you shouldn't call pause/play directly as our reference
-          // will be lost

-          var slideshow = $("my_slides_show").okCycle({
+          // to the slideshow as 'this' will be lost var slideshow = $("my_slides_show").okCycle({
             autoplay: true,
             afterSetup:function(){